 - Careers This Concentration Prepares For: Professor

-Curriculum for an Online Master’s Degree in History
+Curriculum for an Online Doctoral Degree in Ministry

 This course teaches students to form a church where members can grow in their faith.
 Learners discover how to gain disciples and strengthen existing communities.

 This course considers the role of religion in a changing society.
 Learners in these classes place their faith in historical and societal contexts.
 They learn to address local and global issues with spiritual principles.

 This course examines the history of biblical principles.
 Degree candidates learn how different sects of Christianity began and what differentiates belief systems.

 Learners in these courses study the religious principles that guide ministers in their religions.
 For example, biblical students learn about the Christian tenants of church leadership.